leaf-ai/studio-go-runner/docs/metadata.md

 # LEAF UI and extensible MLOps lifecycle metadata

-The requirements of MLOps requires that high order, or metadata unrelated to the StudioML operations be also stored and made accessible to downstream tooling.
+The demands of MLOps requires that high order, or metadata unrelated to the StudioML operations be also stored and made accessible to downstream tooling.

 In order to do this additional S3 root keys are leveraged by the LEAF UI and LEAF servers, for example s3://karl-mutch-rmq/leaf.
 The UI places additional json blobs into the bucket to represent LEAF level project and experiment metadata, this can be directly or via the mdserver.
 The LEAF applications should define their own DDL schemas for this purpose.